4Meter/EEG_SSVEP/README.md

-# SSVEP-based SSVEP-based BCI system: Performance Evaluation and Realization
+# SSVEP-based BCI system: Performance Evaluation and Realization
 This project is the final project of the course 'Brain Computer Interfaces: Fundamentals and Applications.'
 If you have any related questions, feel free to contact the author of this repository.
 ## Introduction